Rezatachi/Rezatachi/README.md

 ## Hi there 👋
 My name is Abraham Belayneh.
 Here you will find all my links and affiliates.
-I am a computer science major attending the California Institute of Technology (Caltech), with practice and passion in Software Development and Photography.
 I have knowledge in Full-Stack Development.
 If you feel the need to contact me directly, please refer to my email or my instagram.

 ⚡ Fun fact: ...